gsiems/pg-api/test/readme.md

 # Testing

+At the database level:

-At a minimum, there should be database level testing of all API entry points.
+* There should be testing for all API entry points.

+* Critical functionality should probably have more tests than non-critical functionality.

+* "Complex" functionality should probably have more tests than simple functionality.

-## Extensions/tooling
+## Tools

 ### pgTAP